Stuttgart Hauptbahnhof: Building

 The station building consists of cubes nested symmetrically and asymmetrically.
 It is characterised by cubes of different size, dimension and design.
 Concrete and steel were used during the construction of the station building and the rough-hewn Muschelkalk ("mussel chalk") blocks were laid as a facade over bricks.
 The Muschelkalk comes from the Trochitenkalk Formation of the Upper Muschelkalk from the Crailsheim area.
 Inside, sandstone, tuff and brick dominate the walls.
 These are partly designed as flat wooden ceilings and partly designed as reinforced concrete structures.
 The pillars in the terminal station hall are made of exposed concrete.

 The station is also integrated into the urban planning of the city of Stuttgart.
 The structure adapts to the sloping terrain (there is a difference in height of almost five metres between the tower and the north exit).
 The original plans called for a road leading directly to the building, but Bonatz eliminated this in favour of the Lautenschlagerstraße, as it is now known, which ends at the Kleine Schalterhalle (small ticket hall).
 The tracks for the local commuter traffic are behind this hall and the central exit is between the hall and the main building, which is useful for the control of passenger flow.
 Underneath the tracks area, three tunnels running at right angles to the tracks provide highly functional access points: the mail tunnel runs from the post office annex to the northwestern station area, a passenger tunnel eases the task of changing platforms and a third tunnel is meant for the transit of express freight.

-The construction has some highly regarded features.
-The façade is made of limestone, which was covered with bricks; on the inside, sandstone, tuff, and bricks form the walls.
-The roof structures consist partly of flat wood and partly of reinforced concrete panels.
-The use of exposed concrete on the pillars lends a modern flair to the main hall.
-The structure features conservative elements, shown in the monumentality and the reserved decorations, as well as progressive elements, as shown by the flat roof structures, for example.
-The design is considered an important example of the Stuttgart School.
+The building is characterized by both conservative elements, evident in its monumentality and ornamentation, and progressive features, such as its compositional principles, predominantly flat roofs, and other elements.
+Its design is considered an important example of the Stuttgart School.
+Mihály Kubinszky describes it as one of "the most successful and significant railway stations of its time," Gottfried Knapp calls it "the most important railway station building between Historicism and Modernism."
+Carroll Meeks explains that the fact that the station was the final destination for 95% of passengers necessitated a durable and solid building design.
+As construction progressed, the style became simpler and harsher.
+From today's perspective, it appears like "Nazi design avant la lettre."
+The writer W.G.
+Sebald writes: "… Stuttgart, that natural stone bastion designed by the architect Paul Bonatz, as I later learned, before the First World War and soon thereafter completed, which in its angular brutalism already foreshadowed some of what was to come later…"

 Christoph Ingenhoven, the architect of the new station, expressed the opinion that much of Bonatz's original visions, which tended towards "a knight's castle or Valhalla", can still be found in the current building.
 The Stuttgart Regional Court, in its decision to permit the demolition of the side wings, stated that only the terminal train shed, the tower, the ticket halls and the portico were decisive for the architectural recognition of the work, but not the side wings.